MicrosoftDocs/azure-dev-docs/articles/python/tutorial-deploy-azure-cloud-python-etl-04-deploy-solution.md

 :::row:::
     :::column:::
         **Step 1.** Create the rule and specify the blob type.
         1. Navigate to your **blob storage account** in the portal named `msdocspythoncloudetlabs`.
-Do not select your data lake resource.
+Don't select your data lake resource.
         1. Under **Data management**, locate the **Lifecycle management settings**.
         1. Select the **List View** tab.
         1. Select the **Add a rule** button.